andrewsardone/andrewsardone.github.com/Readme.markdown

 About
 =====

-[andrewsardone.com](http://andrewsardone.com), hosted on GitHub, generated via [Jekyll](http://github.com/mojombo/jekyll/tree/master).
+Using GitHub pages to host [andrewsardone.com](http://andrewsardone.com), and generating is via [Jekyll](http://github.com/mojombo/jekyll/tree/master).

+The site acts as a place for me to drop whatever interests me.

 License
 =======